valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 - `complexity`: Complexity description (optional).

 - `since`: The version where the command was introduced (optional).
-  Note: The version specified should be the module's, not Redis version.
+  Note: The version specified should be the module's, not Redis OSS version.

 - `history`: An array of `RedisModuleCommandHistoryEntry` (optional), which is a struct with the following fields: